SimonSD1/Subdivision-algorithms-and-real-root-isolation/README.md

 ```bash
 make
 ```
-- The above command will compile all .c files of the project, and provide one executable per files containing a main() function.
+- The above command will compile all .c files of the project, and provide one executable per file containing a main() function.
 - All executables will be located in the root directory.

 You can also compile and create a single executable from a file *fileToExecute.c* :